yazd/backtrace-d/README.md

-    options.numberOfLinesBefore = 3; //number of lines of code to show before the specific line options.numberOfLinesAfter  = 3; //number of lines of code to show after the specific line options.colored = true;          //enable colored output for the backtrace printPrettyTrace(stdout, options);
+    options.numberOfLinesBefore = 3; //number of lines of code to show before the specific line options.numberOfLinesAfter  = 3; //number of lines of code to show after the specific line options.colored = true;          //enable colored output for the backtrace options.stopAtDMain = false;     //show stack traces after the entry point of the D code printPrettyTrace(stdout, options);